 Purpose: These rules apply to how rockets are to be displayed at the fair and what those displays should and should not contain.
-These rules apply to all rockets displayed in the STEM division.
+These rules apply to all rockets displayed in the Aerospace/Rocketry division.

-- 1. 4-H members must be currently enrolled in the 4-H STEM-Rocketry program to exhibit in this division. - 2.
-Entries selected for entry at the State Fair should receive a top blue or purple ribbon and meet Kansas State Fair guidelines. - 3.
-Each exhibitor may enter up to two rocket exhibits that have been constructed during the current year.
+- 1. 4-H members must be currently enrolled in the 4-H Aerospace / Rocketry program to exhibit in this division. - 2.
+Entries selected for entry at the State Fair should receive a top blue or purple ribbon and meet Kansas State Fair guidelines. - Each exhibitor may enter up to two rocket exhibits that have been constructed during the current year.
 If two rockets are entered, one rocket must be a "model rocket kit" and the second may be entered into any other applicable class.
 An exhibitor may not enter two rockets in the same class. - 4.
 The report that accompanies the rocket must be limited to the 4-H STEM Rocket Exhibit Information Form which is affixed to a 10" x 13" envelope.
 This envelope should NOT be attached to the rocket stand or rocket.
 The information form should be signed by the exhibitor.
-This may be downloaded from www.STEM4KS.com Any rocket exhibit not including this completed envelope will receive an automatic participation ribbon. - 5.
+This may be downloaded from http://rocketry.engtech4ks.com/ Any rocket exhibit not including this completed envelope will receive an automatic participation ribbon. - 5.
 Plans (or a photocopy) must be placed inside the envelope. - a.
-This includes original design rockets. - b.
+This includes original design rockets.

+b.
 If a rocket kit has been modified structurally, (which must provide all necessary details to construct an original design rocket) notations need to be given indicating the changes made, either by notations on the Rocket Exhibit Information Form or by placing notes in the plans.
-Such modifications require the rocket to be swing tested and documented to show a stable flight. - 6.
-One or more photographs of the rocket during construction and at the launch site are required. - a.
+Such modifications require the rocket to be swing tested and documented to show a stable flight.
+A different pant scheme, changes/reduction in decals, and other non-structural changes are not considered modifications and do not need to be documented.

+- 6. One or more photographs of the rocket during construction and at the launch site are required. - a.
 Photographs showing the rocket at the moment of ignition are preferred. - b.
 Photographs must be mounted on one side of 81/2" x 11" page(s). - c.
 There must be at least 1 page of photos and no more than 5 pages' photos. - d.
 Include at least one photo showing rocket construction, preferably with the exhibit included. - e.
 Do not include photos of members catching their rockets as they return to earth.
 This is an unsafe practice, and we do not recommend or condone this practice. - f.
 Pictures at the launch site are not required in the event of a burn ban. - 7.
 To exhibit in this division: - a.
 The rocket must have been flown, unless a burn ban is in effect. - b.
-Support rods must not extend past the tip of the highest nosecone on the model - c.
+Support rods must not extend past the tip of the highest nosecone on the model. - c.
 Support rods must remain in the upright position, 90 degrees to the display base, do not angle.
 If support rods are not perpendicular to the base, the judge should deduct two ribbon placings. - d.
 No model may be submitted on a launch pad. - 8.
 Launches should not be conducted in winds above 20 mph, and will constitute a disqualification of rocket exhibit.